SOHAIL-IQB/Hospital-Management-System/README.md

 # Hospital Management System

 ## Overview
 The Hospital Management System is a full-stack web application designed to efficiently manage hospital records.
-It allows users to create, view, edit, and delete hospital records, including details such as name, city, specialization, and ratings
+It allows users to create, view, edit, and delete hospital records, including details such as name, city, specialization, and ratings.

 ## Features
 - Add new hospitals with images and specialties